aswath2001/SoftwarePatternProject1/README.md

 # SoftwarePatternProject1
-for showing the first code
+for showing the first coden